Released initially in Japan in 1980 (as the VIC-1001) and then in the rest of the world in 1981.

 Commodore’s VIC-20 was extremely well received, undercutting competitors significantly with its low cost and capable specification.

 The system was discontinued in 1985.
 Since the launch of the Commodore 64 in 1982, the system was up against its more powerful sibling.
 By 1983 the C64 had gained traction with developers adopting the platform, VIC-20 sales dropped significantly.

 It’s successor, the Commodore 64 picked up where the VIC-20 had left off and become Commodore’s core product.

-Commodore VIC-20 emulation is reasonably well catered for, we recommend taking a look at RetroArch if you are seeking an all in one solution.
+Commodore VIC-20 emulation is reasonably well catered for, we recommend taking a look at RetroArch if you are seeking an all-in-one solution.
 RetroArch emulates a large number of systems including the Commodore VIC-20.
-RetroArch is a front end that utilises emulator 'cores', it is reasonably easy to use and has lots of good supporting documentation on how to use it.
-RetroArch is available across a number of platforms including Windows, Mac, Android, iOS, Raspberry Pi and many consoles.
+RetroArch is a front end that utilises emulator ‘cores’, it is reasonably easy to use and has lots of good supporting documentation on how to use it.
+RetroArch is available across a number of platforms including Windows, Mac, Android, iOS, Raspberry Pi, and many consoles.
 Take a look at our quick start guide for RetroArch which can get you up and running in 5 minutes.

 The king of Commodore emulation has long reigned in the form of VICE (the Versatile Commodore Emulator).
 VICE provides emulation of pretty much all of Commodore’s systems except the Amiga.